 District 1070 Youth Opportunities in Rotary Youth Exchange 2021

-Camps & Tours – Handicamps – Family to Family Exchange – Academic Year Exchange OR New Generations Service Exchange
+Camps & Tours – Handicamps – Family to Family Exchange – New Generations Service Exchange

 In District 1070, through the Rotary Youth Exchange Programme (known as RYE), we offer young people, between 15-25 years of age, a range of opportunities for life experiences in over 100 other countries across the world.
 We also offer NGSEs to 19-28 year-olds vocational experience and volunteering opportunities.To be take part you need to apply, be normally resident in our District, have your parents’ support, pass an interview at home with your parents present and if accepted you will be sponsored by a Rotary Club close to your home.

-You will join in the free Orientation Day (training) in our District on a Saturday in March, before the Easter Holiday.
+In District 1070 we hold a free Orientation Day (training) a Saturday in March, before the Easter Holiday.
 Attendance at this event is mandatory as it is across the world.
-Whether you are to do a STEP or if you plan to do a Camp…the Rotary Clubs who will be sponsoring you and hosting you and your exchange partner will know what they should be able to expect from the candidates visiting them.
-Please see each of the Opportunities detailed below: Camps, STEPs, LTEs…. and NGSEs We hope one will be for YOU!
+Whether you are to do a Short -term exchange or if you plan to do a Camp…the Rotary Clubs who will be sponsoring you and hosting you and your exchange partner will know what they should be able to expect from the candidates visiting them.
+Please see each of the Opportunities detailed below: Camps, Short -term exchanges, Long Term Exchanges and New Generation Service Exchanges.
+We hope one will be for YOU!

 ALL THESE EXCHANGES offer you the chance to find out,